 It cannot be overstated how valuable regional cooperation is for tackling the security dimensions of climate change.
-Ayan Mahamoud, Platform Coordinator for Regional Programming for the IDDRSI, shares how the program's resilience building efforts are looking into the causes of resource-related conflicts in the Horn of Africa in order to develop a conflict-sensitive approach to the region's climatic challenges.
+Ayan Mahamoud, Platform Coordinator for Regional Programming for the IDDRSI, shares how the programme's resilience building efforts are looking into the causes of resource-related conflicts in the Horn of Africa in order to develop a conflict-sensitive approach to the region's climatic challenges.

 “Our role as IGAD is to bring countries together, so that they are able to tackle together, issues of climate change, of migration, of resilience building, issues of common security threats.
 These are eight countries that share a common destiny, they do share a common vision, they also very much entrust IGAD secretariat to hold their principal when negotiating on their behalf with fellow countries, fellow institutional financial organisations and so forth.